In your neighborhood

 - Rebuilding lines in the lower Poudre Canyon area and Stove Prairie/Buckhorn Canyon areas, which will last throughout 2018.
 This project is to upgrade the existing overhead with new poles and larger conductor.
 Members may see bucket trucks and crews working on power lines in these areas.

 - Contractors are working on rebuilding lines in the Kersey area to enhance system reliability.
-One crew is working on CR 45 and 43 between CR 54.5 and CR52.
-Another crew is working in another area in Kersey to upgrade lines.
+Crews will start a new rebuild on CR52 heading west from CR43.
 These projects should be completed within the next month.Members may see bucket trucks and crews working on power lines in these areas.

-PVREA and our contractors, Foothills Tree Trimming and Asplundh Tree, have completed 2018 tree trimming projects in our Construction Work Plan.
+PVREA and our contractors, Foothills Tree Trimming and Asplundh Tree, are working on tree trimming projects in the areas southwest of Fort Collins.

 To learn more about tree trimming or to request a tree trimming, click here.